Tuesday, October 7, 2025

 The one-lane road mounts steeply up Barnett Hill, as it has for more than 100 years, then descends the tumbling run past cemeteries and old churches and through dark groves of hemlock.
 If your car handles well on the backroads, the hour's journey off the beaten path in southern Braxton County is well worth the trip, no matter the season.

-1893 may be earliest official mapping.
+1893 may be the earliest official mapping of Polemic Run.

 Perhaps the most exciting thing about the run and road is the name "Polemic" itself.
 What is "Polemic?"
 And why is the stream named that?